TurboWarp/extensions/images/README.md

 Created by @Pizzalover4783 in https://github.com/TurboWarp/extensions/issues/90#issuecomment-1550426448

 ## gamejolt.svg
 Created by @LukeManiaStudioss.
 The GameJolt logo is probably a trademark.
+The blurred scripts are from https://scratch.mit.edu/projects/60917032/

 ## NexusKitten/sgrab.svg
 Created by @NexusKitten in https://github.com/TurboWarp/extensions/pull/371.
 The "S" logo is a trademark of the Scratch Foundation.